tc39/code-of-conduct/Conduct.md

 ### Be friendly and patient

 We understand that everyone has different levels of experience or knowledge in many diverse fields, be it technical or non-technical in nature.
 We also have areas of knowledge we are eager to expand; we want to be a community where people can not only contribute, but feel comfortable to ask questions as well and learn along the way.
-If someone says something wrong, or says something accidentally offensive, respond with patience and try to keep it polite and civil.
+If you're offended and decide to let the offender know, please do so in a polite and civil manner.
 Remember that we all were newbies at one point.

 ### Be welcoming